pieterbl/Grove_LCD_RGB_Backlight_Extension/README.md

 # Grove\_LCD\_RGB\_Backlight\_Extension
 Extension for: Seeedstudio, Grove - LCD RGB Backlight

+# License
+License information can be found here <./LICENSE.md>.

 # Development
-For developent I use the Sloeber IDE (<http://eclipse.baeyens.it/index.shtml>)
+For developent I use the Sloeber IDE (<https://eclipse.baeyens.it>).

 # Required Libraries
 This library requires: